 Loosely translated, this means individual investors buy more stocks than they can afford to with their available capital.

-In order to trade with a margin account, you are required to have a certain amount of money upfront in cash, which is called the minimum margin.
+In order to trade with a margin account, you are required to have at least $2,000 upfront in cash, which is called the minimum margin.
 This would help the trading platforms like Webull to recover some money if your day trading does not pay off and the market closes leaving you with a loss.

 When you open a margin account with Webull, the number of day trades you are allowed to make is based on the net value of your trading portfolio.